 Electrical reliability is often determined by what you cannot see.
 In this article, we explain what X-ray inspection reveals, when to use it, and how it helps engineers troubleshoot failure risks before assembly leaves the line.

-What X-Ray Inspection Detects in PCB Assemblies
+What Does X-Ray Inspection Detect in PCB Assemblies?

 In the realm of flexible printed circuit assembly (FPCA) and printed circuit board assembly (PCBA), X-ray inspection plays a crucial role in ensuring product quality and meeting stringent requirements.
 This is particularly vital when incorporating surface mount components such as ball grid array (BGA), land grid array (LPA), chip scale package (CSP), and MEMS devices like microphones for the mobile market.
 Recognizing this, Pica Manufacturing Solutions (PMS) has strategically upgraded its X-ray inspection capabilities, particularly at its Malaysian division, PMS Malaysia (PMSM).

-Why X-Ray Is Critical for BGA, CSP, and MEMS Devices
+Why Is X-Ray Critical for BGA, CSP, and MEMS Devices?

 The challenge in manufacturing products using BGA, LGA, CSP, and MEMS devices lies in the hidden solder pads located on the package substrate.
 Traditional inspection methods like optical, ultrasonic, and thermal imaging often miss these hidden solder joints, leading to potential quality issues.
 The X-ray inspection system, therefore, becomes essential in PCBA/FPCA processes for its ability to conduct non-destructive testing of internal PCB/FPC structures.
 It excels in identifying solderability issues such as voids and solder bridge detection.